mattyoung101/musicvis3d/paper/major.typ

 Every frame, the `cosc::CameraAnimationManager` takes the delta time of the last frame and a spectral energy ratio, to compute the camera animations.
-The spectral energy ratio is simply the current spectral energy divided by the max spectral energy across the whole song.
+The spectral energy ratio is simply the current spectral energy divided by the max spectral energy across the whole song (see @math:spectralEnergy).
 This lets us animate effects to the _intensity_ of the song, which is covered in the next section.

 The CameraAnimationManager stores which of the animations it's currently in, and handles the logic to transition to the next animation.
 When the end of the animation list is reached, it's simply wrapped around using modulo.
-The animation progress is tracked by keeping a sum of the delta values provided to the `update()` function, forming an `elapsed` value.
+The animation progress is tracked by keeping a sum of the delta values provided to the `cosc::CameraAnimationManager::update()` function, forming an `elapsed` value.

+Using the aforementioned spectral energy ratio, the rate of change of the song is also increased during "intense" moments, and decreased during "relaxed moments".
+This is simply achieved by computing a multiplier to the delta time sent to the `cosc::CameraAnimationManager`, which currently ranges between 0.5x and 20x the normal speed.
+This particular feature was added after further observation of the original Monstercat visualiser, where this effect appears to be subtly applied to the background stars.

 Animating the 3D position of the camera between the begin and end pose turns out to be very easy, using simple linear interpolation, as follows: